 Though I’ve been aware of the fact that heated discussions have been taking place, I’ve done my best to keep out of them.
 Instead, I wanted the opportunity to review The System without being influenced by all the clamor and vitriol that’s sure to fly anytime something controversial heats up on the internet.
 My goal here is to review this guide with as an unbiased eye as possible.

 Before we get started, you might be asking “Why bother?”
 To answer, I’ll share with you my experience at the most recent WPPI convention in Las Vegas.
 There I met so many new photographers.
-People who’d been in business for less than a year in some cases.
-What struck me is how much they revered the “rockstars” in the business.
+People who’d been in business for less than a year in some cases, not aware which are the best business credit cards even… What struck me is how much they revered the “rockstars” in the business.
 More than a few came up to me the day after meeting me and apologized for not knowing immediately who I was and not acting deferentially.
 (Like I care.
 I’m usually in search of the bar at these things.)

 My point is that there are many, many new photographers who genuinely revere, admire and believe the high-profile voices in this industry.
 If they say something, their word is as good as gold.
 To borrow from an old ad slogan, when David Jay speaks, people listen.
 The question is: Should you?

 For those not familiar with David Jay, he’s a former photographer from Santa Barbara who achieved some acclaim shooting weddings in the mid-2000’s.
 His real claim to fame, in my mind, is that he’s made a small fortune selling products to photographers, starting with his Show It! web slide show software.
 (Disclosure: I own this product.)
 His company now offers a small range of photographic software products – from websites to online file sharing.